The vagina in perimenopause: everything you need to know but were too afraid to ask

 The vagina itself loses elasticity and lubrication and gets shorter and narrower.
 Loss of muscle tone and shrinkage can lead to vaginal prolapse.
 Both your vagina and vulva may feel incredibly sensitive too—and not in a good way.
 This hypersensitivity can lead to sharp pains, dull aches, itching, and a burning sensation that makes even the loosest of soft underwear too uncomfortable to wear.

-This is just a short slice of the article — read the whole article, including Sally Duffin’s tips for addressing vaginal dryness and pain — here on the brand-new Midst Substack.
+This is just a short slice of the full story — read the whole article, including Sally Duffin’s tips for addressing vaginal dryness and pain — here on The Midst Substack.